 The foundation formally meets once a year for its Annual General Meeting at the university.
 This provides an opportunity for discussion, to meet staff and to hear at first-hand about developments in the university.
 There are other informal meetings for prayer and participation during the year.

 The foundation is served by the Fellows Executive Committee, and is led by its chair and officers who are elected by the fellows at their AGM.
-The current membership of the Fellows Executive Committee is Dr Philip Giddings, Chair; Canon Nigel Chetwood, Secretary and Treasurer; Mr Ian Davies, Prayer Coordinator; Revd Paul Youde, Mr Geoff Locke, and Revd Roger Widdecombe.
+The current membership of the Fellows Executive Committee is Dr Philip Giddings, Chair; Revd Canon Dr Mike Parsons, Secretary and Treasurer; Mr Ian Davies, Prayer Coordinator; Revd Paul Youde, and Mr Geoff Locke.